Benitorax/ocproject7/README.md

 # Project as part of OpenClassrooms training

 The project is developed with Symfony, its components and bundles.
-It's an API application (built without API Platform) where users are business companies who has customers.
+It's an API application (built without API Platform) where users are business companies who has customers and who can view a catalog of mobile phones.

 Users can use endpoints to: